Independent Policy Gradient for Large-Scale Markov Potential Games: Sharper Rates, Function Approximation, and Game-Agnostic Convergence: Proofs for Section

 \subsection{Proof of~\pref{thm: convergence PMA cooperative}}

 We first establish policy improvement regarding the $Q$-function at two consecutive policies $\pi^{(t+1)}$ and $\pi^{(t)}$ in~\pref{alg: PMA}.

-\begin{lemma}[Policy improvement: Markov cooperative games] For a Markov potential game~\pref{eq: Markov potential game} with identical rewards and an initial state distribution $\rho>0$, if all players independently perform the policy update in~\pref{alg: PMA} with stepsize $\eta\leq \frac{1-\gamma}{2N}$, then for any $t$ and any $s$, where $\eta$ is the stepsize and $N$ is the number of players. \end{lemma} \begin{proof}[\pfref{lem: MCG policy improvement}] Fixing the time $t$ and the state $s$, we apply \pref{lem: decomposition lemma} to
+\begin{lemma}[Policy improvement: Markov cooperative games] For MPG~\pref{eq: Markov potential game} with identical rewards and an initial state distribution $\rho>0$, if all players independently perform the policy update in~\pref{alg: PMA} with stepsize $\eta\leq \frac{1-\gamma}{2N}$, then for any $t$ and any $s$, where $\eta$ is the stepsize and $N$ is the number of players. \end{lemma} \begin{proof}[\pfref{lem: MCG policy improvement}] Fixing the time $t$ and the state $s$, we apply \pref{lem: decomposition lemma} to

 where $Q^{(t)} \DefinedAs Q^{\pi^{(t)}}$ (recall that $\pi$ is a joint policy of all players).
 By \pref{lem: decomposition lemma}, for any two policies $\pi'$ and $\pi$,